-Miscellaneous services include a microfilm machine, by means of which a student is able to get almost any material on file in America brought to his desk for research purposes; a film and slide collection, which is being developed; and of course the regular interlibrary loan facilities of other libraries.
-Students are free to consult the library of Southern Methodist University, which contains nearly 200,000 volumes.
-The library maintains its own repair department which, in addition to mending books for the library, also makes its repair services available to the student body.
+A growing microfilm and microcard collection is serviced by the latest type readers.
+By this means a student is also able to get almost any material on file in America brought to his desk for research purposes.
+A film and slide collection is also being developed.

+Other theological libraries in the area make nearly 200,000 volumes available to students on an interlibrary loan basis which also makes available the resources of other libraries throughout the country.
+Students are free to consult the library of Southern Methodist University which numbers over 400,000 volumes.
+The library maintains its own repair department which, in addition to mending books for the library also makes its repair services available to the student body.